DevExpress-Examples/winforms-dashboard-apply-master-filter-in-viewer/Readme.md

 ![Screenshot](https://github.com/DevExpress-Examples/how-to-apply-master-filtering-in-dashboardviewer-e5097/blob/18.2.4/images/screenshot.png)

 > To reduce the application loading time and memory usage, initialize master filters before loading data as illustrated in the [
-How to apply default filtering to master filters in DashboardViewer](https://github.com/DevExpress-Examples/how-to-apply-default-filtering-to-master-filters-in-dashboardviewer-t329583/) example.
+How to apply default filtering to master filters in Dashboard Viewer](https://github.com/DevExpress-Examples/how-to-apply-default-filtering-to-master-filters-in-dashboardviewer-t329583/) example.

 ## Documentation